Rolling Random Encounter Tables

 1d6+Encounter

-6Rootfoot the treant, looking after his forest and searching for Growlby (see 12)
+6Rootfoot the treant, looking after her forest and searching for Barkbeard (see 11).

-11Growlby the treant, looking after her forest and searching for Rootfoot (see 6)
+11Barkbeard the treant, looking after his forest and searching for Rootfoot (see 6).

 Posted